GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 The above example showcases that there is more to the story than just `requestAnimationFrame()`.

-So when do animation updates, and animation frames, actually matter?
-Here are some criteria that we think about, and we'd love to get feedback on:
+So when do animation updates and animation frames matter?
+Here are some criteria we're thinking about and would love to get feedback on:

 - Main and compositor thread updates
 - Missing paint updates